Understanding Subrogation Under the Longshore Act: How Employers Can Reduce Claim Costs

 Partnering With AEU for Subrogation Success

-AEU’s subrogation team works closely with members to identify third-party opportunities, coordinate investigations, and ensure proper evidence handling.
-By reporting potential third-party cases early and maintaining open communication, employers can help AEU maximize recovery and minimize exposure.
-A little diligence at the start of a claim can save hundreds of thousands of dollars later.
+By looking for third party involvement and reporting third-party potential to AEU, employers can help AEU maximize recovery and minimize claim exposure.
+A little diligence at the start of a claim may very well save hundreds of thousands of dollars later.

 About AEU